-Students are highly encouraged to register with HTH prior to their program start date and can do so by going to the HTH Students website.
+Students are highly encouraged to register with UHC prior to their program start date and can do so by going to the UHC Students website.
 Following enrollment by the Office of International Education, students will receive an email with login instructions and an electronic version of their insurance card (including their certificate number).
 The Office of International Education also retains copies of student insurance cards in the event of an emergency.

 - Please note: Neither the State of New York, through its agents, nor the State University of New York through its agents and employees, is responsible in any manner whatsoever for the payment of any claim for health-related services provided to individuals covered under this insurance policy.
 The State of New York and State University of New York are not responsible for obligations incurred by individuals who are not covered by this insurance policy.
 All individuals participating in the University’s health insurance programs described herein are responsible for reviewing all descriptions of the scope and level of coverage offered by this policy.
 Such participants will be solely responsible for obtaining additional coverage not provided under this program if such is deemed necessary by the participant.

 Students abroad should follow these basic health and safety tips while abroad, and can utilize other resources listed below for various cases:

 - Do not carry your passport with you unless you are traveling.
 You can carry a copy of your passport with you as a form of identification, but be aware of where it is at all times.